fsbraun/django-cms/README.rst

 ============================= ========================================= ===================
 Package                       Description                               Status
 ============================= ========================================= ===================
-djangocms-text-ckeditor       Text Plugin for django CMS using          supports v4.1
+djangocms-text-ckeditor       Text Plugin for django CMS using          supports v4.1 as of
-                              CKEditor 4
+                              CKEditor 4                                v5.1.2
 ----------------------------- ----------------------------------------- -------------------
 djangocms-versioning          Adds versioning and publication           v4.x only
                               management features to v4